-Brendan Earley, community director of Hubbub, offers five steps to crowdfunding success…
+Brendan Earley, community director for Hubbub, offers his tips to crowdfunding success.

-- Do plenty of planning - The majority of failed projects can be attributed to a lack of planning.
-Crowdfunding can be extremely difficult, so you must ensure that you've figure out who you'll be asking to donate and who will help you to promote the project.
+- Do plenty of planning - the majority of failed projects can be attributed to a lack of planning.
+Crowdfunding can be extremely difficult, so you must ensure that you've figured out who you'll be asking to donate and who'll help you to promote the project.
 You must also consider how you'll ask them.

-- Research success stories - Thousands of people from around the world have used this method to fully or partially fund their education.
+- Research success stories - thousands of people have used this method to fully or partially fund their education.
 This means that there's a massive database of case studies for you to read, and you can cherry-pick innovative and powerful ideas.
-Email or tweet those who've already crowdfunded their postgraduate course, asking them about the biggest challenges and for their top advice.
-They'll be delighted to help.
+Send an email or tweet those who've already crowdfunded their postgraduate course, asking them about the biggest challenges and for their advice.

-- Market yourself - There are many free materials and platforms available for you to utilise.
-You can drastically increase your reach using tools such as Twitter, Facebook and WhatsApp, while automations such as CoSchedule, TweetFull, and Hootsuite can allow you to write a marketing plan well in advance.
+- Market yourself - there are many free materials and platforms available for you to utilise.
+You can drastically increase your reach using tools such as Twitter and Facebook, while automations such as CoSchedule, TweetFull, and Hootsuite can allow you to write a marketing plan well in advance.
 Press and blog exposure are effective, but not easy to get unless you have an interesting slant.
 Start warming the media to your story immediately.

 - Have realistic expectations - many project creators mistakenly believe that crowdfunding is magic, and assume that Google will automatically send philanthropists straight to your page.
 The reality is that the majority of your contributions will come from friends and family.
 The tone and style of your pitch is therefore crucial - to capture a wider audience, you must inspire people.
 If you don't back yourself, don't expect other people to.